How To File for Divorce in Georgia

 The Georgia Divorce Process: Overview

-The process below is the general procedure for a contested divorce in Georgia.
-More information about the uncontested divorce process is included in the table below.
+Below, we will outline the procedure for a contested divorce in Georgia.
+The table below provides helpful information about the divorce process.

 The Complaint for Divorce

-Generally speaking, those filing for divorce in Georgia will (usually through their attorney) complete a form that is essentially a legal "complaint for divorce."
-This form describes the current living situation, an overview of shared debts and assets, arrangements made for children (if applicable), and problems that led to the divorce filing.
+If you're filing for divorce in Georgia, you will (usually through your attorney) complete a form that is essentially a legal "complaint for divorce."
+Your petition for divorce describes your current living situation, a domestic relations financial affidavit, and what led to the divorce filing.
 The complaint for divorce also details what you want the outcome of the divorce to be.

 - Intermarriage by people within the prohibited degrees of kinship